 The Oxbow Public Market in downtown Napa is more than a place to grab a quick bite or specialty ingredients for your own culinary masterpiece.
 It’s a daily destination for people who love great food and delicious beverages and believe in sustainability.
-It’s also a gathering place for wine and dine events, book signings, happy hour events and live music.
+It’s also a gathering place for “wine and dine” events, book signings, happy hours, and live music.
 It’s fun, fabulous and a must the next time you’re in Napa Valley.
 Here is a little local insight into this Napa landmark.

 Food and wine may be two main reasons you’re visiting Napa, so download our free Vacation Guide to learn about all of the incredible places to eat and drink, like the Oxbow Public Market.
-This resource also contains detailed info about things you must see and do while you’re here so you can experience the best of Napa.
+This resource also contains detailed info about the top things to see and do while you’re here to experience the best of Napa.
 Download our guide so you can start mapping out your trip today!

 The market spans 40,000 square feet along the Napa River.
-The open-span concept includes a 1930s tire store and garage.
-It’s now home to 22 merchants that includes food and wine vendors, restaurants.
-The focus is on sustainable local foods and food products.
-You can explore the market seven days a week (except Thanksgiving Day and Christmas Day).
-While most vendors are open from 9 a.m. – 7 p.m., some do open around 7:30 a.m. and stay open until 9:30.
-Check the website for details about Oxbow Market hours.
+Its open-concept design includes what was once a 1930s tire store and garage.
+The market is home to 22 merchants that include food and wine vendors, restaurants, and more.
+The focus is on sustainable local foods and food products, and you can explore the market seven days a week (except Thanksgiving Day and Christmas Day).
+While most vendors are open from 9 a.m. – 7 p.m., you’ll want to check the website for details about Oxbow Market hours.

 Hog Island is one of the best seafood restaurants you’ll find in the region.
 They serve some of the best oysters in the Bay Area; they’re fresh from their farm on nearby (and namesake) Hog Island.
 Savory entrees of oysters and other shellfish are accompanied by salads and small plates celebrating the delicious produce from local farmers and fisherman.
 Visit Hog Island Oyster Bar for a taste of both the land and sea.